Youth Crisis Shelters

 Case management

-All program services are provided at no cost to youth or families.
+All program services are provided at no cost to children or families.

 A Trauma-Informed Approach

-Many of the youth we serve end up at a crisis shelter after experiencing trauma outside their control.
-The YFA team utilizes several evidence-based methods to help youth who come to the shelters deal with the crisis they face.
+Many of the children we serve end up at a crisis shelter after experiencing trauma outside their control.
+The YFA team utilizes several evidence-based methods to help children who come to the shelters deal with the crisis they face.
 These approaches include:

-Advancing Youth Development (AYD): A strength-based approach where we partner with youth to effect positive change in their lives.
-The primary focus is on the youth's basic needs including safety and structure, belonging and membership, self-worth and the ability to contribute, independence and control over one’s own life, competency, and mastery.
-The ultimate goal of AYD is to ensure youth are involved in the decisions that impact their lives and are prepared to transition successfully to adulthood.
+Advancing Youth Development (AYD): A strength-based approach where we partner with children to effect positive changes in their lives.
+The primary focus is on the child's basic needs including safety and structure, belonging and membership, self-worth and the ability to contribute, independence and control over one’s own life, competency, and mastery.
+The ultimate goal of AYD is to ensure children are involved in the decisions that impact their lives and are prepared to transition successfully to adulthood.

-Psychological First Aid (PFA): Evidence-informed crisis response training for shelter staff to help them identify the youth’s immediate needs and respond appropriately to support the youth during the crisis.
+Psychological First Aid (PFA): Evidence-informed crisis response training for shelter staff to help them identify the child’s immediate needs and respond appropriately to support the children during the crisis.

 How Are the Shelters Funded?